-How to Pass Your Microsoft Word Skills Test
+How to Pass Microsoft Word Test in 2023

-One of the most common test types is the Microsoft (MS) Word test.
+One of the most common test types is the Microsoft Word test.

 This is not designed to check how quickly you can type or how accurate your spelling and grammar is.
 Instead, this test sees if you can use the software effectively and if you can edit, format and share documents with minimal input or support from other colleagues.

-If you are worried about what to expect from an MS Word test or assessment, then this article will help you understand what it involves and how to fully prepare.
-By the end, you should feel confident you know how to pass a test on your MS Word skills.
+If you are worried about what to expect from a Microsoft Word Assessment or Word Test, then this article will help you understand what it involves and how to fully prepare.
+By the end, you should feel confident you know how to pass a test on your Microsoft Word Skills.

 Most companies worldwide use MS Word as it has huge capabilities for word processing.
 You will likely be well acquainted with the software already, likely having used it for homework or study tasks, writing your cover letter, CV or resume and using it as a key element of your typical working day.

 The MS Word test will look at how capable you are when using the software.